DeveloperLx/Android-Development-Tutorials-translation/Android SDK Versions Tutorial with Kotlin.md

         .
     </p>
     <p>
-        The&nbsp;
+        The
         <em>
             Toolbar
         </em>
-        &nbsp;was added in API 21 (Android Lollipop) as a flexible widget that can be used anywhere in layouts, be animated and change in size, unlike the&nbsp;Action Bar.
+        was added in API 21 (Android Lollipop) as a flexible widget that can be used anywhere in layouts,
+        be animated and change in size,
+        unlike the Action Bar.
     </p>
     <p>
-        Thanks to AppCompat, that feature has been back-ported all the way to API 14, which is code-named Ice Cream Sandwich (are you hungry yet?).
+        Thanks to AppCompat,
+        that feature has been back-ported all the way to API 14, which is code-named Ice Cream Sandwich (are you hungry yet?).
         You’re going to use the v7-appcompat support library to extend your app’s compatibility to a minSdkVersion of 15.
     </p>
     <h3>
         Update Build File